Is Polycarbonate Safe? - FOW Mould

 Conversely, while PC offers superior strength and clarity, it has raised health concerns due to the presence of BPA, a chemical that may leach into food and beverages under certain conditions, potentially impacting human health.

-Therefore, for applications requiring direct food contact or higher levels of consumer safety, PP is often preferred for its non-toxic nature.
+Therefore, for applications requiring direct food contact or higher levels of consumer safety, PP is often preferred for its non-toxic nature and its common use in food storage and plastic bottles.

 However, in applications where higher impact resistance or clarity is needed, PC might be considered with careful attention to its BPA content and potential health implications.